Wbebey/dwaves/backend/api/README.md

 # Deployment (afer updated smart contract)

-For every deployment, you have to update [version.txt](version.txt) file with semantic versioning
+For every deployment, you have to update [version.txt](version.txt) file with semantic versioning.